MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 If you start the trial using the Account manager,  your trial capacity will be located in the home region for your tenant.
 To identify the home region, select the **?** icon on the top menu bar and then choose **About Power BI** > **About Fabric**.
 Your home region is where your data is stored.

+**What impact does region have on my Fabric (Preview) trial?**
-If your home region does not have Fabric enabled, you will not be able to use those features.
-We will enable the ability to select a region for your trial when Fabric becomes generally available (GA), but till then the only workaround is to start a trial from the "Create Item" flow (see above).
-You will need to cancel your existing trial.
+If your home region does not have Fabric enabled, you will not be able to start a Fabric trial.
+When Fabric is Generally Available (GA), the ability to select a region will be enabled.
+Until GA, if your trial capacity is assigned to a region that does not have Fabric enabled, cancel the Fabric trial.
+Then, follow the steps in [Other ways to start a Fabric (Preview) trial](#other-ways-to-start-a-microsoft-fabric-preview-trial).

 **How is the Fabric (Preview) trial different from an individual trial of Power BI paid?**